typelevel/cats-effect/docs/typeclasses.md

 Self-cancellation is somewhat similar to raising an error with `raiseError` in that it will short-circuit evaluation and begin "popping" back up the stack until it hits a handler.
 Just as `raiseError` can be observed using the `onError` method, `canceled` can be observed using `onCancel`.

 The primary differences between self-cancellation and `raiseError` are two-fold.
-First, `uncancelable` suppresses `canceled` within its body (unless `poll`ed!), turning it into something equivalent to just `().pure[F]`.
+First, `uncancelable` suppresses `canceled` within its body (unless `demask`ed!), turning it into something equivalent to just `().pure[F]`.
 There is no analogue for this kind of functionality with errors.
 Second, if you sequence an error with `raiseError`, it's always possible to use `attempt` or `handleError` to *handle* the error and resume normal execution.
 No such functionality is available for cancellation.

 In other words, cancellation is effective; it cannot be undone.
 It can be suppressed, but once it is observed, it must be respected by the canceled fiber.
 This feature is exceptionally important for ensuring deterministic evaluation and avoiding deadlocks.